At a Glance

 Cost: Free.

 Tips: The trail is packed stone-dust and generally has a good surface, but waterproof boots can be useful if exploring side trails. ■ Weekday mornings are the best time to bird.
-Early morning on the weekend can be good, with only light bicycle traffic. ■ The trail is wheelchair-accessible. ■ Restrooms (some permanent some portable) are available at Paper Mill, Phoenix, Glencoe, Monkton, White Hall, and Bentley Springs.
-There used to be a restroom at Freeland but it has been closed.
+Early morning on the weekend can be good, with only light bicycle traffic and/or runners. ■ The trail is wheelchair-accessible. ■ Portable restrooms are available at Paper Mill, Sparks, Monkton, White Hall, and Bentley Springs.
+The permanent restroom at Freeland is closed but there is now a portable restroom there.

 Best Seasons: Spring, summer, and fall.